Colonoscopy: History

 After Curtiss succeeded in 1956 in coating long, fine glass fibers – in order to reduce information and light losses during image transmission – and bundling them in parallel, the basis for flexible fiber endoscopy was laid.
 From Von Hirschowiz's report on the first functioning fiber gastroscope in 1957, however, it took another 10 years until the limits of rigid rectoscopy could be regularly overcome with a practical fiberscope.
 The technical requirements for building a fiber endoscope for colon examinations were extensive.
 A fiber optic bundle for image transmission, a second bundle for illumination, a control system including wires for bending the instrument tip, tubing for air insufflation and a biopsy channel had to be accommodated in a long, flexible, and thin shaft.
 The technical pioneering work was carried out by the companies ACMI, Eder Instrument Co., Machida, Olympus, and Sass Wolf.
 They were supported in this effort by – to name just a few – Overholt (USA), Deyhle, Ottenjann (Germany), and Matsunaga, Niwa, Watanabe, and Yamagata (Japan).

 In the 1960s, numerous prototypes were built, which were continually improved (materials, fiber optics, control technology, elasticity, etc.).
-The first practical fiber sigmoidoscope with a tip that could be bent in two directions and a shaft length of 50 cm was presented by Overholt, in 1967.
+The first practical fiber sigmoidoscope with a tip that could be bent 90° in all directions and a shaft length of 50 cm was presented by Overholt, in 1967.
 Niwa Matsunaga and Yamagata reported in 1969 on instruments up to 120 cm long, and Deyhle on an instrument with a tip that could be bent in all directions.